 Email has revolutionised how we keep in touch.

-But the sheer ease of reaching people by email can have its downsides, particularly if you find your inbox full of marketing mail advertising products you’re not interested in.
+But the ease of reaching people by email has its downsides, particularly if you find your inbox full of advertising for products you’re not interested in.

-Marketing emails can range from emails sent from reputable firms (which you may have dealt with in the past) advertising their latest products, to less reputable organisations sending out thousands of emails to random addresses.
-The latter is commonly referred to as spam email.
+However, they can also come from less reputable companies sending out thousands of emails to random addresses.
+This is commonly referred to as spam email.

-There are two important rules in relation to marketing email.
+There are two important rules on marketing emails.

-The first is that the sender must not conceal their identity, and they must also provide a valid address where you can opt out of receiving further emails.
+- The sender must not hide their identity, and they must also provide a way for you to opt out of receiving further emails.

-The second rule is that organisations should not send you marketing emails unless they already have your permission.
+- Companies should not send you marketing emails without your permission.

 The law does not cover marketing emails sent to companies.

-To stop marketing emails from an identifiable UK source or an organisation you are familiar with, use the ‘unsubscribe’ link (usually found at the bottom of the email) or follow instructions in the email for unsubscribing.
+To stop marketing emails from a recognisable UK source or an organisation you are familiar with, click the ‘unsubscribe’ link (usually found at the bottom of the email) or follow instructions in the email.

-Alternatively, you should email the sender to ask them to stop sending you marketing emails (remembering to keep a copy of any correspondence).
-In many cases things can be resolved quickly without any problems.
+Alternatively, email the sender to ask them to stop sending you marketing emails (remember to keep a copy of any correspondence).

-If the emails are not from an identifiable UK source or are not from an organisation you are familiar with, do not reply to them.
+If the emails are not from a recognisable UK source or an organisation you are familiar with, do not reply to them.

-Instead you should look at the guidance provided on the website of the Information Commissioner’s Office (ICO) and/or contact your internet service provider.
+Instead look at the guidance provided on the website of the Information Commissioner’s Office (ICO) and contact your internet service provider.

-If you find you’re receiving a lot of spam email, the first thing to do is to check the security options on your email program.
+If you are receiving a lot of spam emails, check the security options on your email program.
 It should have a filter that sends most spam straight to a separate junk folder.

-If you’re still receiving marketing emails or spam after unsubscribing or asking the sender to stop emailing you, you should complain to the ICO, which has responsibility for enforcement in this area.
+If you still receive marketing emails or spam after unsubscribing or asking the sender to stop emailing you, complain to the ICO.

 To make a complaint, do not forward your spam emails to the ICO.
-Instead use the link below and complete the online form, or call the ICO on the number provided below.
+Instead complete the online form or call the ICO on 0303 123 1113.